syncfusion-content/wpf-docs/wpf/Radial-Gauge/Labels.md

 ## Setting a smart labels

-Smart labels allow to change the numeric scale type of the labels displayed in a gauge scale, and customize the labels by adding prefixes or suffixes to the scale labels.

-### Enable or disable smart labels

 The [`EnableSmartLabels`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularScale~EnableSmartLabels.html) property is a Boolean property that enables or disables the smart label feature of the circular gauge.

-## Setting a numeric scale type
+This property allow to change the `NumericScaleType` of the labels displayed in a gauge scale, and customize the labels by adding prefixes or suffixes to the scale labels.

 The [`NumericScaleType`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularScale~NumericScaleType.html) property allows to set the type of label.
 The following types can be applied to labels: